open-edge-platform/infra-core/bulk-import-tools/README.md

 - Automated and reduced the number of individual steps required to add multiple new hosts
 - Reduced the likelihood of data entry problems and human error in the process
 - Support for well-known CSV files that are used to inject data into the tools
-- Built with the support for Multitenancy
+- Built with support for multitenancy

 ## Get Started